tedklin/dynamical/docs/design.md

     - Tests!
 Lots of tests!
 2. Modularity
     - Break down systems into their smallest components while still maintaining realistic abstraction for usability.
-        - i.e. each block type in a typical control system diagram should be its own class.
+        - e.g. each block type in a typical control system diagram should be its own class.
     - Prefer to define generic functions that act on a given object instead of member functions contained within each object.
         - don't really know if this increases performance in any way but it keeps class definitions more readable.
 3. Efficiency